The pardon application has three components:

 - Payment of application fee

-Applicants must list the name, address, and home and work telephone numbers of those submitting letters of reference and support for the pardon.
-Each letter must also be signed, recently dated, and attached to the application.
+Applicants must list the name, address, and home and work telephone numbers of those submitting letters of support for the pardon.
+Each letter must also be signed, recently dated (within the last 6 months), and attached to the application.

 Application forms must be filled out completely, signed, and dated by the applicant.
-The Release of Information section of the application must also be completed.
+The Release of Information section of the application must also be completed and notarized.

-Under the South Carolina Code of Laws 17-25-322, an offender may not be granted pardon until all restitution and collection fees are paid in full.
-It is the offender's responsibility to attach to the application a certified statement from the appropriate authority reflecting that these payments have been made.
+Under the South Carolina Code of Laws 17-25-322, an offender may not be granted pardon until all restitution is paid in full.
+This includes any restitution that has been converted to a civil judgment.
+It is the applicant’s responsibility to attach to the application a certified statement from the appropriate authority reflecting that these payments have been made.
+If there are any fees and/or fines, other than restitution, that have not been paid, the Board will be made aware when reviewing your case.

-Applications must also be accompanied by a $100, non-refundable fee in the form of a money order or cashier's check, and made payable to: The South Carolina Department of Probation, Parole and Pardon Services .
+Applications must also be accompanied by a $100 non-refundable fee in the form of a money order or cashier's check, and made payable to: The South Carolina Department of Probation, Parole and Pardon Services (SCDPPPS).
 Applications that do not include this fee will be returned to the sender.

-Since all the references and information must be verified, the pardon application process can be lengthy.
-For in-state applicants, it takes an average of seven to nine months from the time the paperwork is received until a hearing date is scheduled; for out-of-state residents, it can be longer.
+Based on the amount of information on the application that must be verified and the large number of applicants, the pardon process can be lengthy.
+It takes an average of seven to nine months from the time the paperwork is received until a hearing date is scheduled.